 Most people feel like in order to have that tropical trip, they’re going to need to break the bank.
 That’s just not necessarily the case.
 Welcome to Teacher-Budget Travel.
-Let’s start with talking about how to travel to Costa Rica on a low but efficient budget.
-In college, I studied abroad in Costa Rica for 5
+I’m hoping to do a series of posts like this for different places we explore over these next couple years.
+WHY I think it’s important for teachers

 Why do YOUR students need you to travel?
 First Off: Vacationing vs. Traveling Before we start talking about traveling, it’s important that we make a distinction between vacationing and traveling.
 When I tell people that I love to travel, many people have the image of vacationing in their mind.
 They think back to their all-inclusive resort